At Ryebank Fields (Current Project)

-Inspiration has come from save the Ryebank fields movement.
+Inspiration for To The Earth has come from save the Ryebank fields movement.
 Local to me and next door to my old primary school St Johns in Chorlton.
-Leona and myself visited today to get a feel for the place and met Roy who’s family has lived there for generations.
+Myself and fellow artist friend Leona Free visited today to get a feel for the place and met Roy who’s family has lived there for generations.

 Roy told us how Ryebank field used to be a lake his Mother would sail on as a girl with her friends.
 It was bombed during the war leaving a huge crater which before it was filled in, was a dumping ground.
-It houses a plane, a truck full of radios, bricks containing aspestos, a few undetonated bombs and god knows what else!
+It houses a plane, a truck full of radios, bricks containing asbestos, a potential undetonated bomb and god knows what else!

 Huge thank you to Nancy Green A friend of Ryebank fields and also my lovely homeopath for telling me about this gem.
 (Day one of filming) This is taken from The Nico Ridge which is thought to be 1000 years old from Roman times.
 It stretches right accross Manchester.
 I had no idea.
 Such a fascinating land we live on.
 Read all about it here https://www.saveryebankfields.org/post/hands-offa-ditch/?fbclid=IwAR0rQt6EId6oCutKJj4dMhFZJDDXYphasFrDGI2YSXyX0Po1GxC0j2v0Z-4